lucono/karma-test-explorer/docs/documentation.md

 ### Angular Projects

 Projects with an `angular.json` or `.angular-cli.json` file in the project root are loaded as Angular projects.
-Use the `karmaTestExplorer.defaultAngularProjects` setting to specify which Angular projects should automatically be loaded for testing whenever the workspace is initially opened in VSCode.
-Otherwise, the project specified as default in the `angular.json` config will be chosen.

 Note that if no angular config file is found for a project that is explicitly configured as an Angular project using the `karmaTestExplorer.projectType` setting, then the project will be loaded instead as a plain Karma project.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>